Roll 1

 HIT POINTS

-• Attacking = If your roll succeeds, you hit the opponent - they subtract 1 Hit Point
+• Offense = If your roll succeeds, you "hit" the opponent and they subtract Hit Points equal to the amount of dice you rolled.

-• Hit Points drop to 0 = Knocked out and your Boost Points reset to 0 (see next section)
+• Hit Points drop to 0 = Knocked out and your Boost Points reset to 0.

 • Action-Response Setup: a Player does an action, an opponent responds with an action.
 Repeat.

-* The Game Runner never rolls dice - Attacking/Defending rolls are always from the Player
+* The Game Runner never rolls dice - Offense/Defense rolls are always from the Players

 BOOST POINTS